 The motion gaming aspects could be a big draw too, especially if plenty of family-oriented games are made available.
 This is an area where Nintendo excelled with the Wii and it therefore offered something different to the Xbox 360 and PS3 of the time.
 The same could be true again.

 The biggest barrier is price, with the Switch considerably more expensive than the standard Xbox One and PS4 thanks to being the new kid on the block.
-It might be worth waiting until Christmas, therefore, when Super Mario Odyssey is due to join the fray.
+It might be worth waiting until Christmas, therefore, or maybe Black Friday on 24 November in case there are any bargains.

-But then, Microsoft's Xbox One X will be looming large around the same time, albeit at an even chunkier price point.
+But then, Microsoft's Xbox One X will be looming large for the next couple of months, albeit at an even chunkier price point.